thepirat000/CachingFramework.Redis/README.md

 Some examples of what is possible to receive:

-All the commands affecting a given key:
+Receive all the commands affecting a given key:
 ```c#
 context.KeyEvents.Subscribe("user:1", (string key, KeyEvent cmd) =>
 {